Perry Hooper Jr.

 Perry Oliver Hooper Jr. (born October 5, 1954), is an American politician.
 A Republican, Hooper served in the Alabama House of Representatives for District 73 from 1984 until 2003.

 Early life

 Hooper is the son of Perry Hooper Sr. He graduated from Auburn University.

 Career

+Hooper's career has been marred by impropriety, cronyism, racism, sexual misconduct, defense of sexual misconduct, election interference, erosion of the separation of church and state, misinformation, dishonesty, and civil lawsuits.

 In 1982, Hooper ran for the Alabama House of Representatives for the 81st district.
 He lost in the general election to the Democratic Party nominee, Ham Wilson Jr. Running for the 73rd district in a special election in 1983, Hooper defeated Wilson.
 Hooper served until 2003, after he lost renomination in 2002 to David Grimes.

+In his 1983 campaign against Wilson, Hooper ran racist advertisements to appeal to white voters while denigrating black voters.
+The advertisement campaign included a headline that read "Last Year, Joe Reed Elected Ham Wilson, Jr. Here It Is In Black And White".

 In 1987, the Junior Chamber International awarded Hooper "Outstanding Young Man of Alabama".
 American Legislative Exchange Council (ALEC), a group of conservative lawmakers and businesses, presented him with the Thomas Jefferson Free Enterprise Award.
 He was a member of the Montgomery County Republican Committee.

+While serving in the Alabama House of Representatives, Hooper was also employed as an insurance salesman for Palomar Insurance in Montgomery.
+Prior to Hooper's employment at Palomar, the company had no insurance contracts with the state.
+By 1994, Palomar had five of the eight largest government insurance contracts.

+Hooper was investigated on 3 separate occasions by the Alabama Ethics Commision (1996, 1998, 2000) and was fined $12,000 by the Commission in 2001 for failing to report two years of state contracts he sold for Palomar.
+At the time, the $12,000 fine was the largest ever levied by the Commision.

+Hooper claimed to be the co-chair of Donald Trump's 2016 presidential campaign in Alabama, despite the legitimacy of the co-chair title being heavily disputed.
+Only the Christian Coalition of Alabama, which Hooper serves on the Board of Directors for, claims he was actually co-chair of the Trump campaign.
+Hooper's co-chair claim has been refuted by numerous republican contemporaries, including by Rep. Ed Henry and Jim Carnes, who were the true co-chairs of the campaign.
+When Rep. Ed Henry publicly announced that Hooper's co-chair title was self appointed, Hooper left Rep. Henry an obscenity-laced voicemail that circulated widely throughout Montgomery.